TheNathannator/PlasticBand/Docs/Instruments/Turntable/PS3.md

 - Scratching:
   - Positive is clockwise, negative is counter-clockwise.
-  - Unsure of range used.
-TODO
+  - The full range is used here, unlike Xbox 360 turntables.

 Euphoria button: Δ button